 Stansted–Dublin (DUB) on Ryanair: Easter bank holiday is around £65–85 one-way.
 April 7 onwards drops back to £22–38 one-way — close to its everyday pricing.

 Seville (SVQ) from Stansted, April 7–11: Ryanair fares around £45–60 one-way.
-Seville's Semana Santa ends with Easter Sunday, so arriving April 7 means you catch the tail end of the city returning to normal — restaurants less packed, accommodation cheaper, temperatures ideal.
+Seville's Semana Santa ends with Easter Sunday, so arriving April 7 means you catch the city returning to normal — restaurants less packed, accommodation cheaper, temperatures ideal.

 Lisbon (LIS) from Gatwick, April 8–12: easyJet fares around £55–70 one-way.
 Mid-April in Lisbon is the sweet spot: 18–20°C, very little rain, the Easter rush gone.
 Return April 12 (Sunday) is around £50–65 one-way — much softer than Easter Sunday pricing.